telefonicaid/iotagent-node-lib/doc/api.md

 ##### PUT /iot/services or PUT /iot/configGroups

 Modifies the information for a service group configuration, identified by the `resource` and `apikey` query parameters.
-Takes a service group body as the payload.
+Takes a service/configuration group body as the payload.
 The body does not have to be complete: for incomplete bodies, just the existing attributes will be updated

 E.g.: